carlol/AndroidCardFlip/README.md

 AndroidCardFlip
 ===============

-Simple Compound View to perform flip effect for ALL android versions

 CardFlipView is a simple Compound View to perform flip animation for ALL android versions.

 Flip animation is performed by single tap on the compound view, but could be triggered using a specific method programmatically: